umernalla/pywspostfids/README.md

 ## Summary

-The purpose of this example is to show how to make an off-stream Post of a JSON-formatted market price instrument to a ADS Server with WebSocket enabled.
+The purpose of this example is to show how to make an off-stream Post of a JSON-formatted market price instrument to an ADS Server with WebSocket enabled.

 It can be used to post defined fields + value to a specified service and RIC.